 How do I disable the sync button in SharePoint 2013?

 Sure, you can turn off the sync button by disabling the “Search and Offline Availability” option, either at the site level or library level.
 Find more to remove the sync button at How to Disable Sync button in SharePoint 2013?

 It could be sync turned off based on the “Search and Offline Availability” choice at the document library or site level.

 - Check Sync is enabled at Site level: Go to Site settings >> Click on “Search and Offline Availability” on Search group >> choose “Allow items from this site to be downloaded to offline clients” option to “Yes” on “Offline Client Availability” >> Click on “OK” to save your changes.

 - Check Sync feature at Library level: Navigate to your document library >> Go to Library Settings >> Advanced Settings >> Scroll down and choose “Allow items from this document library to be downloaded to offline clients?”to “Yes” on “Offline Client Availability” section.

 Checkout-Checkin and OneDrive:

 As the SharePoint – OneDrive sync is two-way – files will be automatically synced if they are changed in either of the places.
-But if you checkout files in the SharePoint site, it stops any other users from editing files in SharePoint until it’s checked-in back by the checked-out user!
-While it allows other users to edit files from their local OneDrive, it doesn’t allow them to sync checked out files from OneDrive files to SharePoint until its checked-in back in SharePoint site!
+But if you check out files in the SharePoint site, it stops any other users from editing files in SharePoint until it’s checked-in back by the checked-out user!
+While it allows other users to edit files from their local OneDrive, it doesn’t allow them to sync checked out files from OneDrive files to SharePoint until it’s checked-in back in the SharePoint site!
 If they try to sync while the file is in the checked-out state in SharePoint, the OneDrive sync client gives a Sync issue error message!